OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

-A pull request that changes any document within the `released` folder is restricted so that it must be explicitly reviewed by employees who have been approved for merging into the release directory within the `main` branch by the `Process Owner`.
+A pull request that changes any document within the `released` folder is restricted so that it must be explicitly reviewed by employees who have been approved for merging into the release directory within the `main` branch by the Process Owner.
 These permission levels are defined within the `CODEOWNERS` file at the root of the repository.

 This `CODEOWNERS` file is enforced within GitHub by utilising a branch protection rule on the `main` branch as well as requiring a review from Code Owners.

-The QMO (and, if applicable, the `Process Owner`) decide if employee training is required.
+The QMO (and, if applicable, the Process Owner) decide if employee training is required.
 In general, training for minor changes/corrections is not necessary.